confluentinc/kafka-rest/docs/security.rst

 Security Overview
 -----------------

-REST Proxy supports SSL for securing communication between REST clients and the REST Proxy (HTTPS), and both SSL and SASL to secure communication between REST Proxy and Apache Kafka.
+REST Proxy supports security features, including:

+* :ref:`SSL` for securing communication between REST clients and the REST Proxy (HTTPS)
+* :ref:`SSL encryption <encryption-ssl-rest-proxy>` between the REST Proxy and a secure Kafka cluster
+* :ref:`SSL authentication<authentication-ssl-rest-proxy>` between the REST Proxy and a secure Kafka Cluster
+* :ref:`SASL authentication<kafka_sasl_auth>` between the REST Proxy and a secure Kafka Cluster

-For more details, check the :ref:`configuration options<kafkarest_config>`.
+For more configuration details, check the :ref:`configuration options<kafkarest_config>`.

 By default, all the requests to the broker use the same Kerberos Principal or the SSL certificate to communicate with the broker when the ``client.security.protocol`` is configured to be either